Vectorized/preapprove/README.md

 ## Security

 - Collectors can subscribe and unsubscribe to the lister which is queried by NFT contracts.
 Subscription is opt-in.

 - A lister can add operators, but takes 7 days to take effect.

 - A lister can remove operators immediately anytime, even if the operator is not yet in effect.

 - The list of operators managed by a lister can only be modified by the lister.

 - A lister can be an EOA or a smart contract.

   We highly recommend using our pre-approve lister factory to create a lister contract with the following security benefits:

     - Ability for a separate locker address to lock the lister anytime, in case the lister's owner is compromised.

     - Once locked:
-      - No more operators can be added.
+      - No more operators can be added by the owner.
-      - The list of operators can be emptied by any account immediately.
+      - The list of operators can be emptied immediately by any account (flight back to default safety).

     - We highly recommend using a multisig for the lister's owner, and an EOA for the locker.
+      This is because a multisig's signers may be changed immediately if it is compromised.
-The locker EOA should NOT be in the owner multisig.
+      The locker EOA should not be part of the owner multisig.

     - A backup locker is configurable by the owner in case the locker cannot be accessed (e.g. private key lost).

     - The owner, the locker, and the backup locker, cannot be changed once initialized.

 ## Safety